-Additionally, the kind of application techniques you use on a thick paste aren’t necessarily the same for those use for thinner pastes.
+Additionally, the kind of application techniques you use on a thick paste isn’t necessarily the same as those use for thinner pastes.
 Generally speaking, thicker pastes tend to be more difficult to apply.
 But as long as you’re paying attention to the viscosity of the paste you choose, you can prepare for installation by searching for an appropriate application method.

 4. Thermal Paste Lifespan

 When you’re considering the quantity of thermal paste included in a tube, it’s not a good idea to start developing illusions about getting years of use from the paste.
 The shelf life for many thermal pastes is only two or three years.
 Thermal paste doesn’t age well.
 After you’re certain that you’ve successfully installed your CPU cooler, you’ll probably want to throw away whatever paste is left over.

 The application life of each paste varies as well.
 On the high end, you’ll find pastes which claim to maintain their efficacy for eight years.
 On the low end, you’ll find manufacturers who suggest replacing their paste every two or three years.
 The good news is that even after three years, those pastes will likely continue to provide adequate performance, albeit diminished from their original state.
 Some names such as the Noctua NT-H1 Pro-Grade or The Thermal Grizzly Kryonaut have a really good lifespan.